qiyunzhu/woltka/doc/gtdb.md

 This command will removing intra-sequence line breaks, concatenate multiple sequences in the same file (e.g., chromosomes or scaffolds of the same genome) with a linker of 20 "N" characters, and merge all genomes into one multi-Fasta file, in which sequence IDs are genome IDs.

-The output file `output.fna` can then be used for database building with choice of tools (e.g., BLAST, Bowtie2).
+The output file `output.fna` can then be used for database building with choice of tools.
 The taxonomy files discussed above will match the results of sequence alignment using this database.
 For examples:

 Bowtie2: